hshsl-training/intro-to-programming/shell_lesson/01-introduction.md

 ## Shortcut: Tab Completion

-Typing out file or directory names can waste a lot of time and it's easy to make typing mistakes.
-Instead we can use tab complete as a shortcut.
+Typing out file or directory names can waste a lot of time and it's easy to make typing mistakes.Instead we can use tab complete as a shortcut.
 When you start typing out the name of a directory or file, then hit the <kbd>Tab</kbd> key, the shell will try to fill in the rest of the directory or file name.

 Return to your home directory:

+Command:
 ```bash
 $ cd
 ```
 then enter:
 ```bash
 $ cd she<tab>
 ```
 The shell will fill in the rest of the directory name for `shell_data`.

 Now change directories to `untrimmed_fastq` in `shell_data`